 I’m not talking about just telling your baby that you’ll throw a ball around when your son is big enough.
 You want to talk to your son/daughter about how you will cope when they cry a lot, when they have dirty diapers, when they’re sick etc. In other words, you want imagine how you will handle your emotional relationship to your children.

 Believe it or not … this is exactly how good fathers exhibit good fatherhood qualities.
 This is true for good mothers who exhibit good motherhood qualities.
-These people deal with their children on a healthy, well balanced emotional state of being.
-Go back to The Dog Whisperer and see how Cesar gets dog owners to change their emotional framework in order to become a good, well balanced pack leader.
+These people deal with their children in a healthy, well balanced emotional state of being.
+Go back to The Dog Whisperer and see how Cesar gets dog owners to change their emotional framework in order to become a good, well-balanced pack leader.

 When you are a father you are a pack leader!
 You do this alongside the woman in your life as mutual pack leaders.

 Boy oh boy is this a big issue in relationships!
 There is no doubt that how you load the dishwasher might be different than the woman in your life.
 You know as well as I do those arguments can take place of the cap on the toothpaste tube.
 This is one form of ‘paying attention to detail’ is.